Helical Piles Installation

 Before helical piles are screwed into the ground, the footer is exposed, and notched.
 Next, the crew hydraulically screws the pile into the ground.
 The weight bearing capacity of the pile is calculated from the force it takes to turn the pile.
 When enough resistance is met, the pile has reached suitable bearing strength from the soil.
 The top of the pile is cut to the correct height, and a lifting bracket is installed between the bottom of the footer and the pile’s top.
 Lifting is then completed using hydraulic jacks.
 The piles are secured, the lifting jacks are removed, and the access holes are backfilled.

 Helical piles for new construction are generally installed for two reasons.
-First, a new building to be built on soft or weak soils.
+First, a new structure to be built on soft or weak soils.
 Helical piles in this case allow for transferring the load of the foundation to strong, deeper layers of soil.
 The second scenario is buildings being added onto, when the soil under the foundations may not be able to hold up the increased weight of the structure.